They say if you seek to impress everybody - you impress nobody. And so it is with generic content.

 Head straight to their website.
-Read the content, analyze the message in the copywriting.
+Read the content and analyze the message in the copywriting.
 How do they communicate?
 What makes the readers so responsive to their content?

-There are plenty of tools like BuzzSumo or Ahrefs which allow you to see the trending articles on a target website.
-Find these articles, and analyze them critically.
+Plenty of tools like BuzzSumo or Ahrefs allow you to see the trending articles on a target website.
+Find these articles and analyze them critically.

-Analyze failing competitors is also good.
-Sometimes it’s useful to learn what not to do.
+Analyzing failing competitors is also good.
+Sometimes, it’s useful to learn what not to do.

-People always ask the web for solutions for their problems.
+People always ask the web for solutions to their problems.
 Sites like Quora or Reddit provide deep insight into a customer's needs.

-Use these sites to learn which problems your customers face; which services they require.
-This further helps you know your customer persona.
+Use these sites to learn which problems your customers face and which services they require.
+It further helps you know your customer persona.

 Also, Quota is a fantastic source for finding new blog topics.
-Just look up words which are relevant to your business, and you'll be surprised how many ideas you'll see there!
+Look up relevant words for your business, and you'll be surprised how many ideas you'll see there!

-While everyone is waiting for Marvel's Avengers: Endgame to come out, many YouTube channels are taking advantage of the hype.
-Hundreds of videos get posted every week with story breakdowns, fan theories, and character studies.
+While everyone waits for Marvel's Avengers: Endgame, many YouTube channels exploit the hype.
+Hundreds of videos are posted weekly with story breakdowns, fan theories, and character studies.

 Similarly, you need to jump on board with your trends.

-Hop on to the trending section of YouTube, Twitter, or Reddit to see what people are talking about.
-If it’s time for college admissions, students are going to be going online looking for narrative essay topics.
+Hop on to the trending section of YouTube, Twitter, or Reddit to see what people are discussing.
+Students will look online for narrative essay topics if it's time for college admissions.

 Seek out ongoing trends, and it will bring traffic and new audiences to your page!